Great Vowel Shift: Later mergers

 During the first and the second phases of the Great Vowel Shift, long vowels were shifted without merging with other vowels, but after the second phase, several vowels merged.
-The later changes also involved the Middle English diphthong /ɛj/, as in day, which had monophthongised to /ɛː/, and merged with Middle English /aː/ as in mate or /ɛː/ as in meat.
+The later changes also involved the Middle English diphthong /ɛj/, as in day, which often (but not always, see the pane-pain merger) monophthongised to /ɛː/, and merged with Middle English /aː/ as in mate or /ɛː/ as in meat.

 During the 16th and 17th centuries, several different pronunciation variants existed among different parts of the population for words like meet, meat, mate, and day.
-In each pronunciation variant, different pairs or trios of words were merged in pronunciation.
+Different pairs or trios of words were merged in pronunciation in each pronunciation variant.
 Four different pronunciation variants are shown in the table below.
 The fourth pronunciation variant gave rise to Modern English pronunciation.
 In Modern English, meet and meat are merged in pronunciation and both have the vowel /iː/, and mate and day are merged with the diphthong /eɪ/, which developed from the 16th-century long vowel /eː/.